Use the National Taxing Team to assess and recover costs in criminal proceedings.

 Where to send claims

-Then send your claim to the Birmingham or Manchester office.
+- The Birmingham office closed on 30 June 2016; please send your claim to the Manchester office.

 NTT Manchester office